mrosack/Sacknet.KinectFacialRecognition/README.md

 on the Open CV EigenObjectRecognizer, but translated to managed C# so Emgu CV and all the nasty Open CV DLLs are no longer required!

+NOTE: Now that the Kinect Toolkit includes both FaceTrackLib.dll and FaceTrackData.dll, this nuget package will no longer contain them.

 Installation
 ------------